oracle-livelabs/common/sample-livelabs-templates/sample-workshop-novnc/docker-adb/setup/setup.md

     ```
     <copy>
-    docker login yyz.ocir.io
+    podman login yyz.ocir.io
     </copy>
     ```

 3. Now that you are prompted to login, type the username in the format of ***tenancy_name***/***username***.
 You will find that information in the Login Details of your LiveLabs reservation.
-Hit enter, and it should say "Login Successful".
+Hit enter, and it should say "Login Succeeded".

 4. Run this following command, and it will pull down the latest version of the 23ai ADB image.

     ```
     <copy>
-    podman pull yyz.ocir.io/c4u04/livelabs:adb-free-latest
+    podman pull yyz.ocir.io/c4u04/livelabs:latest-23ai
     </copy>
     ```